BelkacemYerfa/shadcn-extension/CONTRIBUTING.md

    export default SampleComponentContentTest;
    ```

-2. Then add the demo to the `examples` array in the component registry file: `src/registry/default/components.ts`
+2. Then register the example to the `examples` array in the component registry file: `src/registry/default/components.ts`

    ```ts
    // src/registry/default/components.ts